-I know there are things that I struggle with but when I do, I look for ways to streamline and try and claw back some more time I can spend on other important tasks.
+I know there are things that I struggle with, but when I do, I look for ways to streamline and try and claw back some more time I can spend on other important tasks.
 Email templates save a ton of time.

 Keeping your business emails organized and responding as promptly and professionally as possible is something we all work to improve upon.
-Besides being prompt and more organized what if you could shave time off your email response duties?
+Besides being prompt and more organized, what if you could shave time off your email response duties?

-Business email response templates help you do just that!
+Business email response templates help you do just that.
 If you haven’t considered creating a library of sample email replies and templates, you may be surprised at the amount of time and effort you can save.
 On a daily basis.

 What are business email response templates?

-Email response templates can be about pretty much any topic, subject, set of questions or cover any activity that fits your business needs.
+Email response templates can be about pretty much any topic, subject, or set of questions or cover any activity that fits your business needs.
 In your day-to-day business activities, you probably get emails about the same topics, with questions about processes or procedures.
-You take the time to answer each promptly and move on to the next.
+You then take the time to answer each promptly and move on to the next.

-How to Email Response Templates
+How to Create Email Reply Templates

-Example Uses of Email Response Templates
+Example Uses of Email Templates

 Here are some of the ways I use email response templates in my day-to-day consulting business email activities.

-And makes you appear more customer service oriented and efficient in the process!
+And makes you appear more customer service oriented and efficient in the process.